yoniker/PokerVault/GTO/Board 16 - Ks 9h 3d as BU vs BB.md

 ## Flop

-Global frequency is high (66%),Any two cards can bet on the flop, third pairs bet the least
+Global frequency is high (66%),Any two cards can bet on the flop, underpairs to the 9 bet the least

 ## Turn